isc-projects/kea/doc/sphinx/arm/quickstart.rst

   :iscman:`keactrl` is not available in packages, as similar functionality is provided by the native systemctl scripts.

-7. On CentOS, Fedora, and Alpine, the service must be enabled at boot time if desired; this is done automatically at package installation time on Debian and Ubuntu systems.
-For example, with systemd on CentOS/Fedora:
+9. On Debian/Ubuntu systems, the service is enabled at boot time automatically when the package is installed.
+On Fedora/RHEL and Alpine, the service is not enabled automatically, so, if desired, it must be enabled manually.

+    With systemd on Fedora/RedHat:

     .. code-block:: console

         # systemctl enable kea-dhcp6

     With OpenRC on Alpine:

     .. code-block:: console